Skip to Content

 Cash assistance is intended to meet a family’s ongoing basic needs such as food, clothing, shelter and utilities while they work toward self-sufficiency.

-In Oregon, a family is considered “needy” when their net countable income is less than $611 a month for a family of three.
+According to Oregon DHS, a family of three is considered “needy” if its net countable income is less than $611 per month.

-How much do I get for TANF in Oregon?
+How much TANF for a family of 3 in Oregon?

 How do I apply for TANF in Oregon?